rybortega/MADAndroid-LP2-CreatingCards.5/README.md

 - [x] Flashcards are shown in random order instead of the order they were created in
 - [x] User can edit a card and see the edit saved when they browse through their deck of cards
 - [x] User can create flashcards with multiple answers and be able to browse through cards with multiple choice answers shown

-## New features to be added:
-- [x] Randomize multiple choice answers

 ## Lab 2